z3cka/libraryweb-senior-fellows/README.md

 # Senior Fellows at UCLA

 The program is a collaborative effort of the UCLA Library, UCLA Graduate School of Education and Information Studies, and Ithaka S+R, a nonprofit that provides guidance to the academic community.
+This project is built using [drupal-composer](https://github.com/drupal-composer/drupal-project) with the UC D8 distro _(currently private)_.

 ## Development Setup